-By virtue of investing at least 85% of its net assets in the HSBC MSCI Emerging Markets Small Cap ESG UCITS ETF (the "Master Fund"), the Sub-Fund promoted the same characteristics as the Master Fund, being the investment in companies with an improvement of ESG rating compared to those of the MSCI Emerging Markets Small Cap Index (the "Parent Index"), such that the Master Fund invested in companies with more favourable ESG ratings compared to the Parent Index.

-The Master Fund sought to achieve the promotion of these characteristics by replicating the performance of the MSCI Emerging Markets Small Cap SRI ESG Universal Select Index (the "Master Fund Index").
-The improvement of the ESG rating against the Parent Index was achieved by the Master Fund Index through the removal of companies from the Parent Index based on sustainability exclusionary criteria and United Nations Global Compact exclusionary criteria so as to improve the exposure of the Master Fund Index (and the Master Fund) to companies with more favourable ESG ratings compared to those in the Parent Index.
-Further detail on the manner in which the companies comprising the Master Fund Index and in which the Master Fund invests offer an improved ESG rating against the Parent Index can be found below and in the section of the Supplement for the Fund titled "Master Fund Index Description".

-The Sub-Fund did not use derivatives to attain the environmental and/or social characteristics of the Sub-Fund.
+By virtue of investing at least 85% of its net assets in the HSBC MSCI Emerging Markets Screened Value UCITS ETF (the "Master Fund"), the Sub-Fund promoted the same characteristics as the Master Fund, being the investment in companies with an improvement of ESG rating compared to those of the MSCI Emerging Markets Index (the "Parent Index"), such that the Master Fund invested in companies with more favourable ESG ratings compared to the Parent Index.
+The Master Fund sought to achieve the promotion of these characteristics by replicating the performance of the MSCI Emerging Markets Value Select Screens Advanced Index (the "Master Fund Index").
+The improvement of the MSCI ESG rating against the Parent Index is achieved by the Master Fund Index through the removal of companies from the Parent Index based on sustainability exclusionary criteria and United Nations Global Compact exclusionary criteria and by weighting companies so as to improve the exposure of the Master Fund Index (and the Fund) to companies with more favourable MSCI ESG ratings compared to those in the Parent Index.
+The Sub-Fund did not use a reference benchmark to attain its environmental and/or social characteristics.
+The Sub-Fund did not use derivatives to attain the environmental and/or social characteristics of the Fund.